15 Places to See Cherry Blossoms Across the United States

 3. Nashville Public Square Park (Nashville, Tennessee)

-On April 13, the city of Nashville gathers at Nashville Public Square Park to celebrate cherry blossom season.
-In addition to the main event—the flowers, of course—visitors can participate in a cosplay contest, kid-focused crafts, a cherry blossom–themed dog parade, cultural lectures, martial arts demonstrations, live music, and much more.
+On Saturday, April 12, the city of Nashville gathers at Nashville Public Square Park to celebrate cherry blossom season.
+In addition to the main event—the flowers, of course—visitors can participate in a Japanese series cosplay contest, kid-focused crafts, a cherry blossom–themed dog parade, cultural lectures, martial arts demonstrations, live music, and much more.
 Local vendors regularly set up shop at the event, selling art and other handmade wares.

-You can, of course, visit on other days during peak bloom (which generally happens between the end of March and mid-April, according to the Nashville Tree Conservation Corps) to simply enjoy a quiet moment beneath the pink blossoms.
+Avoid the crowds by visiting other days during peak bloom, which generally happens between late March and mid-April, according to the Nashville Tree Conservation Corps.
 The park offers the perfect scene for a springtime picnic or alfresco reading session.

 Each spring, cherry blossoms bloom at the peaceful Japanese Garden in Portland, Oregon.